michael2012z/BitBible/markdown/KJV/files/2Kgs.md

 7. And the king of Egypt came not again any more out of his land: for the king of Babylon had taken from the river of Egypt unto the river Euphrates all that pertained to the king of Egypt.

 8. Jehoiachin was eighteen years old when he began to reign, and he reigned in Jerusalem three months.
-And his mother’s name was Nehushta, the daughter of Elnathan of Jerusalem.Jehoiachin: also called Jeconiah and Coniah
+And his mother’s name was Nehushta, the daughter of Elnathan of Jerusalem.

 9. And he did that which was evil in the sight of the Lord, according to all that his father had done.

-10. At that time the servants of Nebuchadnezzar king of Babylon came up against Jerusalem, and the city was besieged.was…: Heb. came into siege
+10. At that time the servants of Nebuchadnezzar king of Babylon came up against Jerusalem, and the city was besieged.

 11. And Nebuchadnezzar king of Babylon came against the city, and his servants did besiege it.

-12. And Jehoiachin the king of Judah went out to the king of Babylon, he, and his mother, and his servants, and his princes, and his officers: and the king of Babylon took him in the eighth year of his reign.officers: or, eunuchshis reign: Nebuchadnezzar’s eighth year
+12. And Jehoiachin the king of Judah went out to the king of Babylon, he, and his mother, and his servants, and his princes, and his officers: and the king of Babylon took him in the eighth year of his reign.

 13. And he carried out thence all the treasures of the house of the Lord, and the treasures of the king’s house, and cut in pieces all the vessels of gold which Solomon king of Israel had made in the temple of the Lord, as the Lord had said.

 14. And he carried away all Jerusalem, and all the princes, and all the mighty men of valour, even ten thousand captives, and all the craftsmen and smiths: none remained, save the poorest sort of the people of the land.

-15. And he carried away Jehoiachin to Babylon, and the king’s mother, and the king’s wives, and his officers, and the mighty of the land, those carried he into captivity from Jerusalem to Babylon.officers: or, eunuchs
+15. And he carried away Jehoiachin to Babylon, and the king’s mother, and the king’s wives, and his officers, and the mighty of the land, those carried he into captivity from Jerusalem to Babylon.

 16. And all the men of might, even seven thousand, and craftsmen and smiths a thousand, all that were strong and apt for war, even them the king of Babylon brought captive to Babylon.